 Getting the turkey wings nice and tender

 So how do we achieve that?
 Aluminum foil!
 If you’re using a roasting pan that has a lid, that’s just as effective.
-Turkey wings unlike chicken require some time under the hood before we brown it.
+Turkey wings unlike chicken require some time under the hood before you brown them.

 It’s not naturally tender like chicken so you have to infuse it with moisture.
 We do this by baking them for an hour and a half to 2 hours under aluminum foil at a low temperature, preferably 350 F to tenderize the meat.
-How long you need to bake them under aluminum foil depends on the amount you’re making.

-I notice when baking 2 lbs of turkey wings, 90 minutes gets the job done.
 When baking 4 lbs, they need 2 hours under the hood.
 Lol!
 Dont worry about the turkey wings becoming so tender they fall off the ball soon as you lift them.
 The turkey wings will still be firm to a degree.

 Making sure the baking pan/dish is fully covered with no cracks on the sides is key to locking in the moisture so it doesn’t escape.
 So make sure your wings are tightly sealed under the aluminum foil.

-Want the nice brown and crispy skin?
+Want that nice brown and crispy skin?

-To get the skin nice and brown, we’re going to crank the heat up to 400 F and let the turkey wings continue baking UNCOVERED for an addition 35-50 minutes.
-Basting the wings with the juices in the pan or slurry well help to achieve a nice brown and crispy skin.
+To get the skin brown and crispy, we’re going to crank the heat up to 400 F and let the turkey wings continue baking UNCOVERED for an addition 35-50 minutes.

 Also, using a large roasting pan or baking dish will help to get the turkey wings brown quicker.
 If you’re turkey wings are overlapping each other because the pan isnt big enough, some parts may not brown.
-So make sure you’re using a pan big enough to hold all the wings without them laying on top of the other.

 -